Traditional and Holistic Treatments

 Holistic rehab clients participate in educational seminars and courses so they can learn more about themselves in relation to the science of addiction.
-Clients will explore topics such as: What leads to chemical dependance and substance use disorder?
+Clients will explore topics such as: What leads to chemical dependence and substance use disorder?
 Clients will explore questions like these in a safe, communicative environment.